netxms/netxms-doc/admin/user-management.rst

 ----------------------------

-If users are not synchronized the reason can be found by running manually `ldapsync` or just `ldap` command in server console on debug lever 4.
+If users are not synchronized the reason can be found by running manually `ldapsync` or just `ldap` command in server debug console on debug lever 4.

 Log when LDAP sync passed correctly: